What is Materialize?

 Responsiveness to cross-platform use a huge selling point for Material Design.
 It is an undeniable trend that more and more end-users are accessing websites and content on different platforms: whether it be on desktops, laptops, pads, or on mobile.
 For a website to be truly responsive in this day and age, it must be adaptive to the platform the end-user is using and able to provide at the very least, a comfortable user experience.

-How does Materialize and CDN work together?
+How does Materialize CSS and CDN work together?

 Materialize can be installed on your website using content delivery networks.
-By utilizing the high speed data transmission and delivery capabilities of content delivery networks, you can now start using or start learning how to use Materialize for your website.
+By utilizing the high speed data transmission and delivery capabilities of content delivery networks, you can now start using or start learning how to use Materialize CSS for your website.

 Materialize and CDN go together!
 Indeed, the framework is extremely light at 29kb and provides built-in features that cover modern support, easy to use features, parallax elements, flow texts, cards, hoverable items & objects.